Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 All our tours follow the same values and philosophy that makes us who we are which you can find here.
 In Tanzania, something very special sets us apart from others: Our female safari guides.

-No other tour company in Tanzania hires only women for their tours.
+No other tour company in Tanzania hires only LOCAL women for their tours.
 We are committed to making a difference and helping shape the travel industry in the country, and we are doing just that with our lead guide Glory, and her Tanzania Women Guides Foundation.

 Oh!
 And we also stay at handpicked lodges and resorts that are just fab!